Will you receive Social Security checks when you qualify?

 Jason Fichtner, vice president and chief economist of the Bipartisan Policy Center and former acting deputy commissioner at the Social Security Administration, expects Congress to do something.

-"No one expects Congress to allow this to happen," Fitchner said, in response to the suggestion that Congress might do nothing before the trust fund is depleted.
+"No one expects Congress to allow this to happen," Fichtner said, in response to the suggestion that Congress might do nothing before the trust fund is depleted.

 Here are some of the options Congress has: